Most people on BYU campus are familiar with this woman:

 Nor this woman:

-She is, however, the authoress of these items, which, alas, many people on BYU campus are not familiar with:
+She is, however, the authoress of these items, which, alas, many people on BYU campus are

-However, many BYU students, particularly girls, are familiar with these items:
+However, many BYU students, particularly girls,

 Lots of girls on BYU campus get together with their family members, friends, or roommates to watch the above films.
 In the research paper I wrote on this BYU ritual, I decided to call this phenomenon the "Jane Austen Movie Night."